Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 You can, of course, use Backlink as your primary monetization tool.
 But then you need to consider that the offers often change, have different payouts, and may not precisely correspond to the target audience of the tested offer.
 The Backlink doesn’t allow you to select offers or determine which one is the one that converts best.

-In this case, you can consult your Adsterra Account Manager or online support about what results in more conversions and create a particular ad campaign for that offer.
+In this case, you can consult your Adsterra Account Manager or online support about what results in more conversions and create a particular advertising campaign for that offer.

 The A to Z Postback URL setup